 If you’re moving from a three-bedroom house in the suburbs to a one-bedroom apartment in Manhattan, you won’t be able to fit all your furniture into your new home.
 Prior to moving it, you can list the item on classifieds sites, like Ebay (be sure you list local area only) or Craigslist.
 Make sure to provide detailed descriptions and photos.
 Selling them would lighten your load for the move and likely pay for a dinner or two out—which you’ll need after the move.

 There are some things that will not get sold or taken by anyone.
 Those can get trashed.
 Find out what category each item type fits into—recycling, bulk garbage, etc.—and plan to dispose of the items as directed by your town or municipality.
 Tossing items prior to your move will mean you don’t have to pay to have it relocated, which is a benefit.

 At first sight, a small apartment looks like it won’t hold anything.
 But you’ll be surprised as to how much space even tiny dwellings have.
 Utilize ceiling heights by going vertical with shelving, customize closets with built-ins, use under bed spaces, and invest in furniture that work double duty—examples include chests as coffee tables and ottomans that fold out into a single bed.

 Ask for Help

 You’re not the only person who has to deal with little room in this city.
-Because of this need, there are professionals who, for a fee, can help you organize and maximize the space in your new home.
-Ask around and find an organization specialist to help you edit and maintain your apartment in the city.
-If you don’t want to spend the money, you can always find books and websites that will give you plenty of ideas to help you downsize.
+Because of this, there are professionals who, for a fee, help you organize and maximize the space in your new home.
+Ask around and find an organizing specialist to help you maintain your apartment in the city.
+If you don’t want to spend the money, you can always find books and websites that give you plenty of ideas to help you downsize.

 Credit: Moishe's Self Storage